julian-molina/Documentation/pages/suite/suite-step-10.md

 Running a live trading session is very similar to running a backtesting session.
 The two main operational differences are:

 * Live sessions&mdash;this includes paper trading and forward testing sessions&mdash;require all of the trading system's dependencies to be up to date and running.
 In this context, *dependencies* are the bots that provide information to the trading system for strategies to make decisions.
-In the case of <a href="https://github.com/Superalgos/Strategy-BTC-WeakHandsBuster" rel="nofollow" rel="noopener" target="_blank">Weak Hands Buster</a>, this means that all Masters bots must be running and up to date.
+In the case of <a href="https://github.com/Superalgos/Strategy-BTC-WeakHandsBuster" rel="nofollow" rel="noopener" target="_blank">Weak Hands Buster</a>, this means that all Masters and Sparta bots must be running and up to date.

 * An <a data-toggle="tooltip" data-original-title="{{site.data.crypto_ecosystem.exchange_account_key}}">exchange account key</a> must be set up to log into your account at the corresponding exchange.